gov-cy/staging-govcy-design-system-docs/src/components/error_message.md

 ---
 "title" : "Error Message"
 date: 2022-02-01 00:01:01Z
+description: "Use this component to show an error message next to the field and in the error summary when there is a validation error."
 ---
 Show an error message when there is a validation error.
 In the error message explain what went wrong and how to fix it.